hackclub/hackclub/workshops/online-pong/README.md

 ### Handling when a user moves their racket

 Earlier, in the `game.js` loop, we sent a message to the server every time the player pressed the arrow keys to move their racket.
 We need to add a listener to the room now to actually update the racket state variable when it recieves that message.
-We sent the message from the client using `room.send` and we can recieve it in the room by using `this.onMessage` with a callback. **Add this to the bottom of the `onCreate` method** in `PongRoom`, before the closing bracket, so it's registered as soon as the game is created:
+We sent the message from the client using `room.send` and we can receive it in the room by using `this.onMessage` with a callback. **Add this to the bottom of the `onCreate` method** in `PongRoom`, before the closing bracket, so it's registered as soon as a room is created:

 ```typescript
 this.onMessage('moveRacket', (client, data) => {